By Life Positive

 Swami Chidananda, Head, Parmarth Ashram

 Swami Chidananda’s diet is simple and healthy.
 Having grown up in the Himalayan jungles, he has not developed a taste for salt, spice or ghee.
-He eats his food cooked with very little salt, very little spice (mainly just cumin, turmeric and a little salt), and very little oil/ghee.
+He eats his food cooked with a very little salt, very little spice (mainly just cumin, turmeric, and a little salt), and very little oil/ghee.
 He doesn’t eat fried foods and eats sweets very sparingly.
 A normal day’s diet would consist of: